gultekingokhan/ios-tracking-notifier/README.md

 ##Integration Steps:
 - Add SBTrackingNotifier to project
-- In the app delegate class add the following line of code to application:didFinishLaunchingWithOptions: function"
+- In the app delegate class, #import "SBTrackingManager.h" and add the following line of code to application:didFinishLaunchingWithOptions: function"

     ```